Embodied Healing

 Across 8 weeks, each session includes:

-• 60 minutes of Trauma Centre Trauma-Sensitive Yoga (TCTSY): a choice-based movement practice supporting participants to reconnect with bodily sensations, develop interoceptive awareness, and build trust in their internal cues — without pressure, performance, or correction.
+• Trauma Centre Trauma-Sensitive Yoga (TCTSY): A choice-based movement practice supporting participants to reconnect with bodily sensations, develop interoceptive awareness, and build trust in their internal cues — without pressure, performance, or correction.

 Participants are welcomed into a respectful and inclusive therapeutic environment where pacing, choice, and internal experience are prioritised.

-You’re welcome to contact me via jen.holmes-beamer@nelsonclinic.nz to learn more or to register.
+You’re welcome to contact me via jen.holmes-beamer@nelsonclinic.nz to learn more or register for an upcoming program.

 Why is it useful to feel my body?

-Trauma Center Trauma-Sensitive Yoga (TC-TSY) has been developed by the Justice Resource Institite’s Trauma Center in Brookline, Massachusetts specifically for survivors of complex trauma or chronic, treatment-resistant post-traumatic stress disorder (PTSD).
-TC-TSY draws on trauma theory, attachment theory, neuroscience and hatha yoga.
+Trauma Center Trauma-Sensitive Yoga (TCTSY) was developed at the Trauma Center at JRI in Brookline, Massachusetts, as a clinical intervention specifically for survivors of complex trauma and chronic, treatment-resistant PTSD.

 Participant Feedback